nadako/TinkStateSharp/README.md

 // triggered as the value is different according to EntryComparer
 ```

-You can also specify a comparer for a single binding, in which case it will be used together with observable's comparer as an additional check for skipping binding callback invokation.
+You can also specify a comparer for a single binding, in which case it will be used together with observable's comparer as an additional check for skipping binding callback invocation.
 Here's an example:

 ```cs
 using TinkState;